Classifying spaces and the Lascar group: Introduction

-We refer to several specific categories in the paper. $\Set$ is the category of small sets and functions. $\Cat$ is the category of moderate-sized categories. $\Top$ is the category of topological spaces with moderate underlying set. $\Gpd$ is the full subcategory of $\Cat$ consisting of groupoids (see Section \ref{sec:cat-bkgd}).
-For a first-order theory $T$, $\Mod(T)$ is the category of models of $T$ and elementary embeddings.
+We refer to several specific categories in the paper. $\Set$ is the category of small sets and functions. $\Cat$ is the category of moderate categories. $\Top$ is the category of moderate topological spaces. $\Gpd$ is the full subcategory of $\Cat$ consisting of (moderate) groupoids (see Section \ref{sec:cat-bkgd}), and $\Grp$ is the category of (small) groups. $\sSet$ is the category of moderate simplicial sets.
+For a first-order theory $T$, $\Mod(T)$ is the category of (small) models of $T$ and elementary embeddings.
+This differs from the convention of \cite{lpacc} for example, where $\Mod(T)$ is used for the category of models of $T$ with \emph{homomorphisms} as morphisms, and $\operatorname{Elem}(T)$ is used for our $\Mod(T)$.

+For a category $\calC$, we will typically use the notation $\Hom_\calC(-,-)$ for the $\Hom$ sets, and we will drop the subscript $\calC$ when the underlying category $\calC$ is clear from the context.
+In some cases we may also write $\calC(X,Y)$ instead of $\Hom_\calC(X,Y)$ to emphasize the category in which the homset is being taken.

 \paragraph{Background.} Category-theoretically, we assume only that the reader is familiar with the concepts of category, functor, natural transformation, subcategories, full and faithful functors, opposite categories, isomorphism, and equivalence of categories.
 A familiarity with notions of universal properties is also helpful, but not strictly necessary.
 We will review several other basic and advanced concepts of category theory in Section \ref{sec:cat-bkgd}.
 We will assume a bit more categorical sophistication in Section \ref{sec:higher-hty}.